datahub-project/datahub/docs/how/delete-metadata.md

 In some cases, entities that were initially ingested by a run might have had further modifications to their metadata (e.g. adding terms, tags, or documentation) through the UI or other means.
 During a roll back of the ingestion that initially created these entities (technically, if the key aspect for these entities are being rolled back), the ingestion process will analyse the metadata graph for aspects that will be left "dangling" and will:

-1. Leave these aspects untouched in the database, and soft-delete the entity.
+1. Leave these aspects untouched in the database, and soft delete the entity.
 A re-ingestion of these entities will result in this additional metadata becoming visible again in the UI, so you don't lose any of your work.
 2. The datahub cli will save information about these unsafe entities as a CSV for operators to later review and decide on next steps (keep or remove).

 The rollback command will report how many entities have such aspects and save as a CSV the urns of these entities under a rollback reports directory, which defaults to `rollback_reports` under the current directory where the cli is run, and can be configured further using the `--reports-dir` command line arg.